daniel-ilett/blog/_drafts/2019-05-11-tut1-4-smo-edge-detect.md

 UsePass "SMO/Complete/GaussianBlurMultipass/VERTICALPASS"
 ~~~

 The only modification you need to make is to state the name of the shader pass in all-caps, because this is the name that Unity gives to those passes internally.
-It's important to note that you should treat these as if they are full-fat passes - they will be given their own IDs - and that all `Properties` or `CGINCLUDE`s need to be redefined inside `Bloom` to work as intended.
+It's important to note that you should treat these as if they are full-fat passes - they will be given their own IDs - and that all `Properties` or `CGINCLUDE`s need to be redefined inside `Bloom.shader` to work as intended.
 The template already copied over the properties used by the Gaussian blur filters, but to refresh your memory, here they are again.

 ~~~glsl
 // In Properties.